kishkash555/biu/Dissertation/meeting2/literature.md

 ---

-### low displacement-rank matrices
+### Low displacement-rank matrices
 ![structured transforms](meeting2/structured_transforms.png)

 ---

-### low displacement-rank matrices
+### Low displacement-rank matrices
 * The naive implementation allows some memory saving, but no speedup.
 * The authors develop a more elaborate system that takes advantage of Fast Fourier Transform to speed up both inference and backpropagation, with a controllable compression factor.
-* On a CPU, the wall-clock speedup break-even is 2048 neurons (wider layers &rArr; more speedup).
+* On a CPU, the minimal layer size to achieve wall-clock speedup is 2048 neurons (wider layers &rArr; more speedup).
+* Another paper proves the universality of such NNs.

 ---